revaturelabs/interviewquestions/Angular.md

 <blockquote>

-Node.js, commonly referred to as Node, is an open-source, cross-platform JavaScript runtime environment built on the V8 JavaScript engine of Google Chrome.
-It allows developers to run JavaScript on the server-side to build fast, scalable, and high-performance network applications.
+Node.js is a JavaScript runtime environment built on the V8 JavaScript engine that allows developers to run JavaScript code outside of a web browser.
+It is lightweight and efficient, making it well-suited for building real-time applications that require high concurrency and scalability.
+Node.js also provides a rich set of libraries and frameworks that simplify the development process.

-Node.js uses an event-driven, non-blocking I/O model, which makes it ideal for building applications that require real-time data processing, such as chat applications, gaming, and streaming services.
-It also makes it possible to handle a large number of connections with less overhead than traditional server-side technologies, such as PHP or Java.

-Node.js provides a rich set of built-in modules that simplify the development of web applications, including HTTP, File System, Stream, and OS.
-In addition to the built-in modules, Node.js has a vast ecosystem of third-party modules available through the npm (Node Package Manager) registry.
-These modules enable developers to quickly and easily add functionality to their applications.

-Node.js is used in a wide range of applications, including web applications, mobile applications, desktop applications, IoT (Internet of Things), and cloud applications.
-It is also popular for building microservices, APIs, and serverless applications.
-Many large companies, such as Netflix, LinkedIn, Walmart, and PayPal, use Node.js to power their applications and services.

 </blockquote>